Improving semi-device-independent randomness certification by entropy accumulation: Introduction

 Randomness in a variable $b$ with respect to an adversary Eve is typically certified by bounding the capacity of this adversary of guessing $b$.
-Here, we look at a semi-DI prepare-and-measure scenario with untrusted measurements and $b$ as measurement outcomes.
+Here, we look at a semi-DI prepare-and-measure scenario assuming only pure state preparations with bounded overlaps and untrusted measurements with $b$ as measurement outcomes.
 Considering that Eve has bounded knowledge and control over the setup used to generate $b$, one can find certifiable bounds on Eve's guessing probability $p_g$ which can be used to compute the min-entropy $H_{min}=-\log_{2}(p_g)$ \cite{konig2009} of the measurement record.
 While the single-round min-entropy has served as a benchmark quantifier of randomness, it has been shown that one can bound the min-entropy of a sequence of outcomes in terms of the single-round Shannon entropy instead if the experiment runs over a large number of rounds \cite{tomamichel2009}.
 This provides more randomness but the statement is valid only under the unrealistic assumption that all rounds are independent and identically distributed (i.i.d.).
-However, it has recently been shown that one can circumvent the i.i.d. limitation using the so-called Entropy Accumulation Theorem (EAT) generalised to prepare-and-measure scenarios \cite{metger2022,metger2023}.
+However, it has recently been shown that one can circumvent the i.i.d.~limitation \cite{arnon2018,metger2022,metger2023,zhou2023}, in particular using the so-called Entropy Accumulation Theorem (EAT) generalised to prepare-and-measure scenarios \cite{metger2022,metger2023}.
+Although its promising breakthrough in DI quantum cryptography, the EAT has found limited practical applicability in semi-DI QRNG frameworks.
+The main reason lies in the difficulty of finding the suitable mathematical tools known as \textit{min-tradeoff} functions required apply the EAT \cite{brown2021}.
+These are arbitrary affine functions on the observable frequencies which lower-bound the von Neumann entropy.
+The difficulty of finding min-tradeoff functions boils down to computing affine lower-bounds on a non-linear quantity such as the von Neumann entropy.
+Many works address this issue by computing the bounds on the min-entropy, which is far more accessible through semidefinite program techniques.
+Here, we address this issue by computing affine lower-bounds on the Shannon entropy based on semidefinite programming duality.